All I wanted to do was to compete against the men.Pauline Laville-Bindra

-Born on the 8th of January 1945 in Middlesbrough, Pauline Laville began her martial arts training in judo aged 12, at the Middlesbrough Judo Club.
-She reached the rank of blue belt.
+Born on the 8th of January 1945 in Middlesbrough, Pauline Laville began her martial arts training in Judo aged 12, at the Middlesbrough Judo Club.
+She reached the rank of a blue belt.

 Towards the end of 1963, Laville moved to London with her sister Louise to find work.
 In Middlesbrough, she had trained to be a nurse but did not like it as it interfered with her training.
 They moved into a hostel and she managed to find work as a typist.

 In March of 1964, at the age of 19, Laville decided to resume her Karate training in London.
 She attended Vernon Bell’s dojo at the Horseshoe pub.
 At first, Bell was reluctant to train her, only relenting due to her persistence and the fact that she was an existing member of the BKF.

 It must be remembered the time in which Laville was training.
 Women were treated as second class citizens and although there were other women training, there was some chauvinism shown towards them.

 Laville’s early days training at the Horseshoe pub were not easy.
 Some of the male students at the dojo made things difficult for her.
 They did everything to avoid partnering up with her.
 Training with her was considered a form of punishment.
 However, Laville’s perseverance enabled her to stick it out.
 She credited her faith (a Seventh Day Adventist) as helping her cope with the difficult times.

 1965 saw the JKA invited to the UK to tour and give a series of demonstrations, showcasing their brand of Shotokan Karate.
 The tour proved such a great success that Vernon Bell arranged with the JKA for Hirokazu Kanazawa to remain and teach for the BKF.
 The contract between Kanazawa and the BKF was for one year.
 In that year Laville graded with Kanazawa and jumped grades from 8th to 6th kyu.